Print/Download [English]

 - Electronic Communication

-- Staff members must not communicate with students via a student’s personal email account.
+- Covered Individual Adults must not communicate with students via a student's personal email account, except when permitted by an exception outlined in the Staff Acceptable Use Policy.

 - Travel/Transportation

-Unfounded Hotline Reports
+- Unfounded DCFS Hotline Reports

-- A mandated reporter is entitled to receive information about findings made and actions taken by DCFS as a result of the reporter’s Hotline report, including any steps taken to protect the child.
+- A mandated reporter is entitled to receive information about findings made and actions taken by DCFS as a result of the reporter's DCFS Hotline report, including any steps taken to protect the child.

-Cooperating with DCFS Investigation
+- Cooperating with DCFS Investigation

 - Protective Custody.
 If a DCFS investigator or police officer takes protective custody of a student at school, the principal or designee shall: